 Paul quantified this trend using a correlation test:

 The p-value of zero and correlation of -1.0 emphasize the strength of this result.
-From these results, Paul concluded that FICO score was, in fact, an important predictor of risk of default.
+From these results, Paul concluded that FICO score was, in fact, an important predictor of the risk of default.

 Paul’s approach to answering questions during the exploratory analysis part of his project demonstrates a “can’t lose” five-step formula to great exploratory data analysis: